The RootsGuard Clean Standard™

 The term "clean beauty" is now so broadly applied that it has become functionally meaningless.
 There is no regulatory definition of clean skincare in the EU, the US, or most other markets.
 Brands define the term themselves, which means it reflects marketing intent, not formulation rigour.

-At RootsGuard, we use the term Radically Pure to describe a specific, documented standard — not a vibe or a value statement.
+At RootsGuard, we use the term Radically Pure to describe a specific standard — not a vibe or a value statement.

 Formulation approach